 From Charles W. Chesnutt: Stories, Novels, & Essays

 In 1904 Charles W. Chesnutt submitted three stories to The Atlantic Monthly; one, “Baxter's Procrustes,” (a light, humorous satire about book collectors’ societies that we previously featured on Story of the Week) was accepted and immediately published; the other two, including “The Doll,” were turned down.
 During the previous two decades, Chesnutt’s fiction had appeared widely in national magazines (in 1887 he became the first African American fiction writer to appear in The Atlantic), he published three books of fiction and a biography between 1899 and 1904, his work had been critically acclaimed—but his writing didn’t sell well enough to support his family.
-The three stories sent to The Atlantic were among Chesnutt’s last writings before he called it quits as an author and turned his attention to political activism and his far more lucrative stenography business.
+The three stories sent to The Atlantic were among Chesnutt’s last writings before he called it quits as a full-time author and turned his attention to political activism and his far more lucrative stenography business.

 One hundred years ago this month, “The Doll” was dusted off and finally published—in the April 1912 issue of the NAACP magazine The Crisis.
 (Chesnutt does not appear to have accepted compensation for it.)
 The story had been advertised by the magazine’s editors in the previous issue as “one of the literary events of the year . . .
 Mr. Chesnutt’s only published work since [his 1905 novel] ‘The Colonel’s Dream.’”
 It would be one of just four stories Chesnutt would publish during the last twenty years of his life—all in The Crisis.